HOW ONE LAW CAN DISRUPT CLIMATE CHANGE

 Secondly, the hidden story.

 Dangerous industrial activity is the hidden story behind climate change.
-For Small Island Developing States (for example Pacific and Caribbean islands), the very lives and livelihoods of millions of people are under threat.
-Faced with escalating climate emergencies, finding a way to disrupt the cycle and hold to account State and business officials is urgently required.
+Carbon Major industries exacerbate climate change – dangerous industrial activity that destroys ecosystems and generates excessive carbon emissions to such a degree that for Small Island Developing States (for example Pacific and Caribbean islands), the very lives and livelihoods of millions of people are under threat.
+Faced with escalating climate emergencies, finding a way to disrupt the cycle and hold to account State and business officials so that frontline communities can be protected is essential.
 Especially when governments have no route-map to disrupt the escalating cycle of carbon lock-in that continues at an ever increasing rate.

-That law is ecocide law.
+There is missing law: ecocide crime.
 Ecocide is “loss or damage to, or destruction of ecosystem(s) of a given territory(ies), such that peaceful enjoyment by the inhabitants has been or will be severely diminished.”
 See the draft Model Law here.

 Ecocide crime has a history.
 Over 20 years ago ecocide crime was at the 11th hour excluded from the drafting of the Rome Statute as an international crime and from the drafting of UN State Responsibility crimes.
 Today it still offers a strategy to stop the exacerbation of climate change and ecosystem destruction.
 Ecocide crime is State and corporate crime.

 Ecocide is an international crime not yet in place.
 Here is one law that will halt escalating emissions, stop ecosystem destruction and disrupt the biggest challenge of our times, our looming climate crisis.

 THE GOVERNANCE PYRAMID